-'base salary' means parliamentary base salary as defined in the Act and refers to the amount determined by the Remuneration Tribunal in Determination 2012/02 or any Determination that supersedes Determination 2012/02. 'commercial purpose' means a purpose relating to the derivation of financial gain or reward, whether as a board member, an office-holder, an employee, a self-employed person or otherwise.
+'base salary' means parliamentary base salary as defined in the Act and refers to the amount determined by the Remuneration Tribunal.

+'commercial purpose' means a purpose relating to the derivation of financial gain or reward, whether as a board member, an office-holder, an employee, a self-employed person or otherwise.

-'dependent child' means:
+'dependent child' of a senator or member means a person in relation to whom:

-- (a) a person under the age of 16 who: - (i) is in the custody, care and control of the senator or member, or is a person to whom the senator or member has access; or - (ii) where no other person has the custody, care and control of the person is wholly or substantially in the care and control of the senator or member; or - (b) a person who is aged at least 16 but is under 25 and is wholly or substantially dependent on the senator or member; and - (c) is not a person who is otherwise receiving the entitlements of a nominee.

-'designated person' means a person or persons (not being a dependent child, spouse or nominee or a member of the staff of the senator or member) nominated by the senator or member who:

-- (a) is substantially dependent on the senator or member; or - (b) has significant caring responsibilities for: - (i) a person substantially dependent on the senator or member; or - (ii) the senator's or member's spouse, nominee, or dependent child; or - (c) is any other member of the senator's or member's family.

-'home base' means the principal place of residence of a senator or member as nominated from time to time to the Special Minister of State.
+- (a) both of the following apply: - (i) the person is less than 16; - (ii) the senator or member is legally responsible (whether alone or jointly with another person) for the day-to-day care, welfare and development of the person; or - (b) both of the following apply: - (i) the person is at least 16 and less than 18; - (ii) the person is financially dependent on the senator or member; or - (c) all of the following apply: - (i) the person is 18 or older; - (ii) the person is financially dependent on the senator or member; - (iii) the person is undertaking, and has been continuously undertaking, secondary education. - 'designated person' means a person or persons (not being a dependent child, spouse or nominee or a member of the staff of the senator or member) nominated by the senator or member who: - (a) is substantially dependent on the senator or member; or - (b) has significant caring responsibilities for: - (i) a person substantially dependent on the senator or member; or - (ii) the senator's or member's spouse, nominee, or dependent child; or - (c) is any other member of the senator's or member's family. - 'home base' means the principal place of residence of a senator or member as nominated from time to time to the Special Minister of State.